Degenerate coupled-cluster theory: Computer implementations

 \subsection{Determinant-based, general-order algorithm}

-In a determinant- or string-based algorithm,\cite{knowles_fci,hirata_cc} a Slater determinant is computationally represented by a pair of $\alpha$- and $\beta$-strings of bits, with the $n$th bit storing the $\alpha$- or $\beta$-spin electron occupation number of the $n$th spin-orbital.
+In a determinant- or string-based algorithm,\cite{knowles_fci,hirata_cc} a Slater determinant is computationally represented by a pair of $\alpha$- and $\beta$-strings of bits, with the $n$th bit storing the $\alpha$- or $\beta$-spin electron occupation number of the $n$th orbital.
 A wave function, which is a linear combination of these determinants, can then be specified by an array of expansion coefficients indexed by these string pairs.
-The action of any quantum-mechanical operator such as $\hat{H}_I$, $\hat{T}_I$, $e^{\hat{T}_I}$, and $\hat{P}_I$ on a wave function is described computationally by faithfully executing the second-quantized definition of the operator as a series of bit manipulations.
+The action of any quantum-mechanical operator such as $\hat{H}_I$, $\hat{T}_I$, $e^{\hat{T}_I}$, and $\hat{P}_I$ on a wave function is described computationally by faithfully executing the second-quantized definition of each operator as a series of bit manipulations.

-In this way, virtually any {\it ab initio} electron-correlation theory that has a well-defined determinantal ansatz can be implemented in a general-order algorithm by making relatively simple modifications to a string-based FCI code.\cite{knowles_fci} The computational cost is also that of a FCI calculation regardless of the order of the hierarchical theory, and its intended utility is to provide benchmark data for the smallest systems that help characterize the theory's behavior and performance or verify efficient implementations.
-General-order CI,\cite{knowles_fci} CC,\cite{hirata_cc,kallay_cc,olsen_cc} EOM-CC,\cite{kallay_cc,hirata_eomcc,hirata_ipeomcc} MBPT,\cite{knowles_mp} $\Delta$MP,\cite{deltamp} and MBGF\cite{deltamp,Hirata2017} have been developed by this strategy.
-For pioneering symbolic implementations of multireference coupled-cluster codes, see Janssen and Schaefer,\cite{Janssen1991} Li and Paldus,\cite{LiPaldus1994} Abrams and Sherrill,\cite{Abrams2005} Lyakh {\it et al.},\cite{Lyakh2005} and Evangelista {\it et al.}\cite{Evangelista2006}
+In this way, virtually any {\it ab initio} electron-correlation theory that has a well-defined determinantal ansatz can be implemented in a general-order algorithm by making relatively simple modifications to a string-based FCI code.\cite{knowles_fci} The computational cost is also that of a FCI calculation regardless of the order of the hierarchical theory, and its intended utility is to provide benchmark data for the smallest systems that help characterize the theory's behavior and performance or verify more efficient implementations.
+General-order CI,\cite{knowles_fci} CC,\cite{hirata_cc,kallay_cc,olsen_cc} EOM-CC,\cite{kallay_cc,hirata_eomcc,hirata_ipeomcc} combined CC and MBPT,\cite{Hirata_CCPT,Hirata_CCPT_erratum} MBPT,\cite{knowles_mp} $\Delta$MP,\cite{deltamp} and MBGF\cite{deltamp,Hirata2017} have been developed by this strategy.
+For pioneering symbolic derivations and implementations of MRCC theories, the reader is referred to Janssen and Schaefer,\cite{Janssen1991} Li and Paldus,\cite{LiPaldus1994} Abrams and Sherrill,\cite{Abrams2005} Lyakh {\it et al.},\cite{Lyakh2005} and Evangelista {\it et al.}\cite{Evangelista2006}